chryz-hub/chryz-hub.github.io/vision.md

    - We provided a special space for [making out connections](https://github.com/chryz-hub/opensource-4-everyone/blob/master/My-PR-Contribution-Practice.md)
  - We tend to promote [open-source](https://github.com/chryz-hub/opensource-4-everyone)
    - Made a repository on open-source with resources
+   - Making use of our [twitter handle](https://twitter.com/ChryzHub) to:
+     - Share out issues for people to contribute to, first-timers especially
+     - Share out resources on open-source
    - All our project are public which promotes contributing
    - Raise issue and adding tags with out closure for new open-source contributors
      - [Add Open-Source Resources](https://github.com/chryz-hub/opensource-4-everyone/issues/1)